cart0uche/aafm/README.md

 #### Windows ####

-Pre-built executables are coming soon.
+Pre-built executables will not be available within the near future.
 For now, download the source package and execute **aafm-gui.py** directly from the **src** folder.
+Note that you will need to install Python, GTK and the pyGTK module if you don't have them already.

 ## Building ##